-- The marinade or solution won’t add anything to your meal other than a lot of sodium and other potentially strange ingredients.
+- The marinade or solution won’t add anything to your meal other than a lot of sodium and flavorings that might negatively affect this recipe.
 Not to mention that this pork totally beats any pre-marinated pork you’d buy at the store.

 - This recipe is for pork tenderloin, but other people have had success with using pork loin.
 Pork loin is usually thicker, so you will need to cook it for a longer period of time.
-Just make sure that you use a thermometer and cook it to an internal temperature of at least 145°F.
+Be sure to use a thermometer and cook it to an internal temperature of at least 145°F.

 - If you’re worried about putting pork tenderloin in the slow-cooker because you think it might dry out, don’t be!
 It is seriously falling apart, and I could hardly slice it without it shredding.
 You definitely do not need a knife for this meal!
 And all that gravy in the slow cooker goes beautifully served over the pork.

 After cooking, transfer to an airtight container and keep in the fridge for up to 5 days.
 You can also freeze this in an airtight container for up to one month.
 I like the freeze it sliced in single sized containers, so I can defrost only what I need.